Welcome to one of Norway's greates bicycle routes!

 - Don't approach calves.
 Mother cows are very protective and can charge.

 - Dogs should not be taken near cattle.
 If you cycle Mjølkevegen with a dog, keep it on a leash at all times until 20.
 August (general period when dogs must be leashed).
-Some municipatilties can have a prolonged leash period until October.
+Please note that some municipalities can have a prolonged leash period until October.
+Keep yourself informed.

 - Cattle are inquisitive.
 If they become obtrusive, put down your bicycle and retreat calmly.
 Wait until the herd has moved on before you return to your bike and continue your cycling tour.